ZakirG/generative-daw/README.md

 #### Music generation features:
 - Generates melodies and chord progressions in a given key, scale, and octave
 - Configurably incorporates popular chord progressions into compositions
-- Configurably incorporates tasteful voicings from the included voicings list
+- Configurably incorporates tasteful voicings from the built-in voicings library
 - Specify the contour shape of a chord progression's topline (static, downward, up and then down...)
-- Can use built-in chord leading charts to select follow-up chords
+- Configure probability to use a parent scale's chord leading chart to select follow-up chords
-- Configure probabilities for the inclusion of non-diatonic chords, borrowed chords, altered dominant chords
+- Configure probabilities for the inclusion of non-diatonic, borrowed, altered dominant chords
 - Logging panel in UI provides step-by-step explanations of the result generation method

 #### General features: